 This project is aimed at encouraging neighborhood interaction and fellowship through play and gardening.
 The Squash House will convert the house at 13133 Klinger into a venue for a site-specific variety of squash (or racquetball, handball, etc.).
-The court will integrate the inherent architecture of the space with sculptural modifications to provide a unique, artistically competitive experience for members of the neighborhood.
-These modifications will manifest themselves primarily through the warping and folding of interior and exterior surfaces, but will also include ‘add-on’ sculptural and architectural components.
-Final form of the house will be left slightly open-ended, depending upon material availability, and to allow for neighborhood collaboration.
+The court will integrate the inherent architecture of the house with sculptural modifications to provide a unique, artistically competitive experience for members of the neighborhood.
+These modifications will manifest themselves primarily through the warping and folding of interior and exterior surfaces, but will also include ‘add-on’ sculptural and architectural components to create a 'hyper squash' mode of play.

 When not in use for squash, the court will be available for art related events, neighborhood workshops, and a variety of other indoor activities.
 The rear yard of the house and the adjoining vacant lot will further encourage usage through outdoor gaming (badminton, volleyball, etc.) and will also be used as a community garden for squash and other vegetables.